sohailsk0160/AlizaSotre/replit.md

-# StyleHaven E-commerce Platform
+# ALiza Store E-commerce Platform

 ## Overview

-StyleHaven is a modern e-commerce platform for fashion and lifestyle products.
+ALiza Store is a modern e-commerce platform for fashion and lifestyle products.
 It's built as a static web application using vanilla HTML, CSS, and JavaScript with a focus on responsive design and user experience.
-The platform features a complete shopping experience including product browsing, cart management, and checkout functionality.
+The platform features a complete shopping experience including product browsing, cart management, checkout functionality, and a dynamic dark/light theme system.

 ## System Architecture